 But no matter what your culinary comfort level, we can all benefit from honing these skills and refining them.
 Pretty soon you’ll be chopping, slicing, dicing, and mincing in no time!

 For the purposes of most home cooks, there are two ways you can go about doing holding the knife:

 These also go by myriad names but the descriptions match.

 Your entire hand is around the knife handle itself with the fingers tucked behind the back of the blade, behind that spot called the bolster—that’s the part where the metal meets the handle).
 It’s more common hold for beginning cooks, or cooks who have small hands.

 - Con: Doesn’t allow you for much control when you’re trying to do some more precise cuts.

 Blade Grip, or Pinch Grip

-The second grip–blade grip–is preferred for those who have some experience.
+The second grip--blade grip--is preferred for those who have some experience.
 The thumb and index finger are in front of the bolster directly on the blade, pinching it to help stabilize the knife while cutting.
-It may look a little freaky, but it’s actually a pretty controlled grip.
+It may feel a little unfamiliar and awkward at first, but it’s actually a pretty controlled grip.

 - Pro: More control over your knife, which leads to faster, cleaner chopping